Marcestus/FlawedPollApp-CyberSec2020/README.md

   - user Bob password Builder (user access)
   - user Evan password Allmighty (user access)
   - user Crusty password Clown (superuser access)
+6. Vote for polls and search them
+  - there are three polls available (numbered 2, 3 and 4)
+  - notice that the search feature just tells what you have searched for
-6. You can find the admin page in localhost:8000/admin
+7. You can find the admin page in localhost:8000/admin
   - user Crusty has superuser access and can view the admin page features

 ## Screenshots of the pages

-- localhost:8000/polls/

-the main page of the app, has polls listed and search feature
+**The main page of the app, has polls listed and search feature** (localhost:8000/polls/)

 ![mainpage](https://github.com/Marcestus/cyber-sec-project1/blob/master/documentation/pictures/mainpage.png)

-- localhost:8000/polls/2

-the voting page for poll 2 (there are 3 polls available numbered 2, 3 and 4)
+**The voting page for poll 2** (localhost:8000/polls/2)

 ![voting](https://github.com/Marcestus/cyber-sec-project1/blob/master/documentation/pictures/voting.png)

-- localhost:8000/polls/2/results

-the result page for the poll 2 (again 3 polls available numbered 2, 3 and 4)
+**The results page for the poll 2** (localhost:8000/polls/2/results)

 ![voted](https://github.com/Marcestus/cyber-sec-project1/blob/master/documentation/pictures/voted.png)

-- localhost:8000/admin

-the admin page of the app
+**The admin page of the app** (localhost:8000/admin)

 ![adminpage](https://github.com/Marcestus/cyber-sec-project1/blob/master/documentation/pictures/adminpage.png)